evaristoc/reversing/_posts/2024-07-15-what-you-need-to-know-rosetta-code-circles-given-radius-two-points-problem.markdown

 angle = arctan( - (xB - xA)/(yB - yA) )
 ```

-Then it is a question of trying different points to test your implementation.
-But there is a few things I had to keep in mind with my implementation that I would like to share...
+Then it was a question of trying different points to test your implementation.
+But there are a few things I had to keep in mind with my implementation that I would like to share...

 # So...
 What did we learn from this code?